Hailing from Yealink’s T4S series, the T42S is one rock-solid 12-line IP phone. This phone embodies all that the company is about.

 So, why put oneself in a corner?
 Better consider IP phones with at least 10 DSS keys for bigger offices.
 More programmable keys enable your office to make use of more PBX features.
 Which in turn creates one smoother collaboration experience.

-The T42S is another example of Yealink’s product consistency.
-On the one hand, because all their devices support identical features and interfaces.
+The Yalink T42S is another example of Yealink’s product consistency.
+On the one hand, all their devices support identical features and interfaces.

-On the other, because all of their phones feel solid and reliable.
+On the other, all of their phones feel solid and reliable.

-With this particular model, Yealink have managed to pack their signature features into one smaller and cheaper device.
+With this particular model, Yealink has managed to pack its signature features into one smaller and cheaper device.

 The balance of price point and feature set make it a great entry-level IP phone.

 From the perspective of smaller offices, this is only better.
-Here’s a nice compact phone, packed with everything the average business user might ever need.
+Here’s a nice compact phone packed with everything the average business user might need.